rickmachadotwilio/plugin-recent-interactions/README.md

+# Please Note this Pluging has a dependency of Parking/Unparking with Sync (other custom Plugin)
+Twilio Flex Plugins Sample code.

 # Your custom Twilio Flex Plugin

 Twilio Flex Plugins allow you to customize the appearance and behavior of [Twilio Flex](https://www.twilio.com/flex).
 If you want to learn more about the capabilities and how to use the API, check out our [Flex documentation](https://www.twilio.com/docs/flex).